 Sure, there are things they could do in WordPress that they can’t do in Weebly, but most beginners wouldn’t know how to do those things anyway.
 They aren’t trying to be a website building expert, they just want something that looks professional and is quick and easy to setup and maintain.
 If that sounds like you, then I wholeheartedly recommend Weebly.

-In both Weebly and WordPress, you can access things like your CSS file if you need to make some design edits to your theme.
+In both Weebly or WordPress, you can access things like your CSS file if you need to make some design edits to your theme.
 However, when talking about “full customization” I really mean the availability of themes and plugins that you have in WordPress.

 Weebly has dozens of themes to choose from, and probably 30 of those fit in well with 2015 standards.
 Some themes were designed several years ago and look a little dated in my opinion.